lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ```

 We will first define a helper struct that will encapsulate creation parameters named `VkTextSamplerInfo` which by now it will
-store the address mode and the border color for the texture (more on  this later)-
+store if anisotropy should be enabled, the address mode and the border color for the texture (more on this later).

 In order to create a sampler, we need to invoke the `createSampler` function which requires a `VkTextSamplerInfo` structure,
 defined by the following fields: